sleddog/methods-spring-2022/fizzbuzz/fortran/brynwilkerson/README.md

 Run gfortran --version if you are unsure whether it is installed.

-# Running the shell script:
+## Running the shell script:
-Run ./run.sh n in the command line, and replace n with the number you want to use.

-# Error fixing:
-If you get errors from ```./run.sh n``` then you may have to run commands manually first.

-Run the following commands in /brynwilkerson:
+Run the following commands in `/fizzbuzz/brynwilkerson`:

 ```
 gfortran -c fizz.f90